Doofus-Mc-Goofus/DynamicDesktop/README.md

 ✔* HTML (Implementation is barebones.
 Really only meant for basic html and css.)
 🟡 Gifs (Don't loop properly)
 ## Requirements
-Windows Vista SP2 or newer
+Windows 7 SP1 or newer
 .NET 4.6 or newer (Should come with Windows 10)
 Windows Aero enabled
 Windows Media Player (Should come with Windows)